rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     ![Screenshot of the Priviledged Endpoint field with the IP address displaying.](images/Hands-onlabstep-by-step-AzureStackimages/media/image60.png "Priviledged Endpoint field")

-Note: The popup may appear the PowerShell ISE
+**Note**: The popup may appear the PowerShell ISE.

 12. Next, you will be prompted for the **Azure Stack Cloud Admin** credential.
 Enter the following user name along with your password:

     -   Username: **azurestack\\cloudadmin**

-    -   Password: \[your password -- should be the same as your Azure Stack Host Local Admin\].
+    -   Password: \[your password -- should be the same as your Azure Stack Host Local Admin\]

         ![Fields in the Windows PowerShell credential request dialog box are set to the previously defined settings.](images/Hands-onlabstep-by-step-AzureStackimages/media/image61.png "Windows PowerShell credential request dialog box")